Kitty Byron: Murder of Baker

 At 7 p.m. on 7 November 1902 Baker and Byron were again fighting when Byron was forced to leave their rooms, appearing on the landing in her nightdress.
 Madam Liard reported at the subsequent trial that at that time Baker was drunk and Byron sober.
 The next day Madam Liard told the couple to leave her house.
 Baker told the landlady that Byron had agreed to leave if he could keep the room.
 Initially Madam Liard refused, but after some persuasion she agreed to allow Baker to stay for another week provided Byron left.

 On the morning of 10 November 1902, the day of the Lord Mayor's Show, Byron bought a strong-bladed spring knife from a shop at 211, Oxford Street.
 At about 1 pm she sent an express letter by post office messenger from the Lombard Street Post Office to Baker at the Stock Exchange where he worked.
 The message said "Dear Reg, I want you a moment, importantly.
 Kitty."
-The messenger, 16 year-old William Robert Coleman, returned stating he had been unable to deliver the letter, so Byron sent him back again.
+The messenger, 16-year old William Robert Coleman, returned stating he had been unable to deliver the letter, so Byron sent him back again.

 This time Baker was found and went with the messenger to the post office in Lombard Street but Byron was not there.
-On her coming in a little later at about 2.30 p.m. she and Baker went out into King William Street where the two began a violent furious argument.
+On her coming in a little later at about 2.30 p.m. she and Baker went out into King William Street where the two began a violent, furious argument.
 Witnesses related that Byron then pulled out the knife she had concealed in her muff and leapt off the steps of the post office at Baker, stabbing him three times.
 During the brief attack she severed his aorta, killing him instantly.
 When the police arrived they found Byron crouched sobbing over his body, crying out "Oh, Reggie, Reggie, let me kiss him!".

-Byron was overpowered by several men who witnessed the attack, and Baker was taken in an ambulance to St Bartholomew's Hospital but he had died before reaching it.
+Byron was overpowered by several men who witnessed the attack, and Baker was taken in an ambulance to St Bartholomew's Hospital but died before reaching it.
 On arriving at Cloak Lane Police Station Byron said, "I killed him willingly, and he deserved it, and the sooner I am killed the better."
 Inspector Frederick Fox of the City of London Police stated that Byron later said, "Inspector, I wish to say something to you; I bought the knife to hit him but I did not know I was killing him."

 Baker was buried at Norwood Cemetery on 14 November 1902.